bitnami/readme-generator-for-helm/README.md

   -r, --readme <path>   Path to the README.md file to insert the table -v, --values <path>   Path to the values.yaml file -c, --config <path>   Path to the config file
-  -m, --metadata <path> Path to a file where to store the metadata -h, --help            display help for command
+  -s, --schema <path>   Path to a file where to store the OpenAPI Schema -h, --help            display help for command
 ```

-## Metadata
+## values.yaml Metadata

 For the tool to work, you need to add some metadata to your `values.yaml` file.